20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 Note that all of the resulting bones will be "in use" when opening the Skeleton editor.
 If you want to mark only active bones, pass a list with all the valid indices to the skeletal_mesh_set_active_bones() method of a SkeletalMesh object.

+## SkeletalMesh: Vertex Colors

+You can have vertex colors even for skeletal meshes.
+Differently from StaticMesh they have to be explicitely enabled.

 ## SkeletalMesh: Building from Collada

 ## SkeletalMesh: Morph Targets